shaunish/shaunish.github.io/_posts/2025-08-05-yahtzee-smarter.md

 Growing up, we were a Yahtzee family.
 I have fond memories of fervently shaking the dice in a plastic cup, hoping for that elusive Yahtzee.
 Entirely too often, that Yahtzee never came, and I would end up losing yet again to my sister.
 So now that I'm a grown adult, I thought I would finally figure out what I did wrong as a kid, and use Monte Carlo simulation to find the best strategy.

-## A Full Description Of The Rules Of Yahtzee:
+## A Full Description Of The Rules Of Yahtzee

 What follows is a refresher of the rules of Yahtzee, mostly cribbed from Wikipedia.
 Feel free to skip ahead if you're already familiar, or if you just want to get to the fun stuff.